locationtech/geomesa/docs/user/postgis/usage.rst

                                                  for more information.
 Setting this timeout may help prevent abandoned queries from slowing down database operations.
 ``read_access_roles``                   String   A comma-separated list of roles that should be granted read-only access to any new schemas.
 These roles must already exist in the
                                                  database.
+``prepare_threshold``                   Integer  The pgjdbc ``prepareThreshold`` connection property.
+By default (``5``), the JDBC driver only requests the binary result wire
+                                                 format after a statement has been server-prepared, so one-shot queries are always decoded as the slower text format.
+Set to
+                                                 ``-1`` to force the binary format on the first execution.
+Leave unset to use the pgjdbc default.
+See the
+                                                 `pgjdbc documentation <https://jdbc.postgresql.org/documentation/use/>`__ for more information.
 ``geomesa.metrics.registry``            String   Specify the type of registry used to publish metrics.
 Must be one of ``none``,
                                                  ``prometheus``, or ``cloudwatch``.
 See :ref:`geomesa_metrics` for registry details.
 ``geomesa.metrics.registry.config``     String   Override the default registry config.
 See :ref:`geomesa_metrics` for configuration details.